This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Whenever we are in the Cincinnati area we make a stop at Quaker Steak & Lube for wings.
 They have the best sauces and service around.
-Anita’s favorite sauce there is Thai ‘R’ Cracker, a somewhat sweet chili sauce.
+My wife’s favorite sauce there is Thai ‘R’ Cracker, a somewhat sweet chili sauce.
 We also usually pick up a few bottles of sauce to take home.
 Those bottles don’t normally last long, so I decided to make a copycat of the sauce.
 Just like the original, this chili sauce-based mixture combines a bit of sweet and a bit of heat all with a slight Asian zing.
 It’s really, really good stuff.
-The kind of stuff that makes you want to lick your wings, which is borderline weird.
+Copycat Quaker Steak and Lube Thai ‘R’ Cracker Wings sauce is the kind of stuff that makes you want to lick your wings.
+And that’s borderline weird.

 Copycat Thai ‘R’ Cracker Wings